quii/learn-go-with-tests/websockets.md

         server_test.go:124: could not open a ws connection on ws://127.0.0.1:55838/ws websocket: bad handshake
 ```

-We have not changed our server yet to accept WebSocket connections on `/ws`.
+We have not changed our server to accept WebSocket connections on `/ws` so we're not shaking hands yet.

 ## Write enough code to make it pass